 |2||1||History, Geography, Physics, Chemistry, Biology, IT, Art, Music, DT, STM Learning,German (Year 9 sets 1 & 2 only)|

-The distribution of tasks are linked to a homework timetable and will typically last the equivalent of three homework slots.
+The distribution of tasks are linked to the contact time for each subject.
+A planned task would typically last the equivalent of 3 homework slots.

 The aim of planned tasks are to encourage a thirst for knowledge linked to a particular subject area and encourage pupils to work and research independently.
 Tasks should be an integral part to a follow up lesson, therefore it is vital that they are used to support planning.
 Pupils should be given feedback by their teacher upon completion of the task and may be asked to share their work as part of a lesson.
 It is vital that pupils see the value in such tasks and use their work as part of their learning.
 Departments should consider a variety of strategies to support the differentiation of planned tasks.